MistressSaeko/different-life/README.md

 *Releases will be made against the "Master" branch.*

-# Building The Girl's Life
+# Building A Girl's Life
 Everything for building the HTML is included in the repo.

 Windows users: Clone or download the repo and double click the "compile.bat" file.

 Mac users: ???

 Linux users: ???

 --------